lyliyangyang/lyliyangyang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently an instructor at the Department of Mathematics at Princeton University.
-Prior to that, I received my PhD at Caltech in 2021 under the supervision of Dinakar Ramakrishnan.
+Prior to that, I received my PhD at Caltech in 2021 under the supervision of [Dinakar Ramakrishnan](http://www.its.caltech.edu/~dinakar/).

-You can find my [CV](https://drive.google.com/file/d/1ypjJviNNIY17LfnWbmvmUXajzQQKbfNL/view?usp=sharing).
+I can be reached at liyangy@princeton.edu.
+Here is my [CV](https://drive.google.com/file/d/1ypjJviNNIY17LfnWbmvmUXajzQQKbfNL/view?usp=sharing).